incogn-ito/oyaa/README.md

 2. Add weather API for user to see current local climate
 3. Add prompts linked to weather that alert user when to leave for a specified exercise
 4. Allow users to send "friend requests" to other users
+5. Add exercise calorie counter API so user can choose an exercise and determine the  calories burned based on duration of exercise